Object Size Checking Built-in Functions#

 which is the number of bytes remaining in the object the dest

-argument points to or (size_t) -1
+argument points to or (size_t) -1 if the size is not known.

 The built-in functions are optimized into the normal string functions

-if the last argument is (size_t) -1
+like memcpy if the last argument is (size_t) -1 or if

 it is known at compile time that the destination object will not